The theme behind the 13th Annual National Apprenticeship Week 2020 will be “Look Beyond” taking place from the 3rd – 7th February 2020.

 National Apprenticeship Week is the perfect time to applaud and celebrate Apprenticeship success across the Country, to promote and extend the messages to audiences who are less familiar with the value and return they bring.
 Employers/Training Providers/Apprentices should all use the opportunity to promote their success stories of Apprenticeship programmes through all kinds of avenues.

-IPS will be doing just that and promoting Apprenticeships with an array of events and inviting local Secondary School students into our Training Centre, to speak with real Apprentices, asking questions about Apprenticeships and to see our Engineering workshop to help attract the next generation of Apprentices to kick start their career.
+IPS will be doing just that and promoting Apprenticeships with an array of events and inviting local Secondary School students into our Training Centre, to speak with our existing Apprentices, asking questions about Apprenticeships and to see our Engineering workshop to help attract the next generation of Apprentices to kick start their career.

 Keith Smith, Director, Apprenticeships Group, ESFA said; “With National Apprenticeship Week going into its thirteenth year, everyone behind and involved in it must also ‘Look Beyond’ and consider how and where we talk about Apprenticeships, to ensure that we reach all corners and communities of the Country with this important message.”